Use of torture since 1948: Technology

 Methods of torture are often quite crude, a number of new technologies of control have been used by torturers in recent years.
 The Brazilian government devised a number of new electrical and mechanical means of torture during the military dictatorship from 1964 to 1985, and proceeded to train military officials from other right-wing Latin American countries in their techniques.
-One is the use of tasers and electro-shock devices now widely sold to prison authorities around the world.
-Minor refinements of ancient techniques—including tearing out fingernails and toenails with iron tools, burning the soles of the feet with clothes irons, and probing between the toes with electric wood-burning pencils—are also widely applied.
-Some African nations employ an iron foot-squeezing device patterned after the medieval French boot.

 Inter-state collaboration

 Substantial cooperation between states in the methods and coordination of torture has been documented.
 Through the Phoenix Program, the United States helped South Vietnam co-ordinate a system of detention, torture and assassination of suspected members of the National Liberation Front, or Viet Cong.
 During the 1980s wars in Central America, the U.S. government provided manuals and training on interrogation that extended to the use of torture (see U.S. Army and CIA interrogation manuals).
 The manuals were also distributed by Special Forces Mobile Training teams to military personnel and intelligence schools in Colombia, Ecuador, El Salvador, Guatemala, and Peru.
 The manuals have a chapter devoted to "coercive techniques".

 The southern cone governments of South America – Chile, Argentina, Uruguay, Bolivia, Paraguay and Brazil – involved in Operation Condor co-ordinated the disappearance, torture and execution of dissidents in the 1970s.
 Hundreds were killed in coordinated operations, and the bodies of those recovered were often mutilated and showed signs of torture.
 This system operated with the knowledge and support of the United States government through the State Department, Central Intelligence Agency and the Defense Department.

 The United States government has, at least since the Bush administration, used the tactic of legal rendition in which suspected terrorists were extradited to countries where they were to be prosecuted for crimes allegedly committed.
 In the "war on terror" this has evolved into extraordinary rendition, the delivery of prisoners or others recently captured, including terrorism suspects, to foreign governments known to practice torture are South Africa, Egypt, Jordan, Morocco, and Afghanistan.
 Human rights activists have alleged that the practice amounts to kidnapping for the purpose of torture, or torture by proxy.
 A related practice is the operation of facilities for imprisonment, and it is widely believed torture, in foreign countries.
-In November 2005, the Washington Post reported —- citing administration sources —- that such facilities are operated by the CIA in Thailand (until 2004), Afghanistan, and several unnamed Eastern European countries.
+In November 2005, the Washington Post reported — citing administration sources — that such facilities are operated by the CIA in Thailand (until 2004), Afghanistan, and several unnamed Eastern European countries.
 Human Rights Watch reports that planes associated with rendition have landed repeatedly in Poland and Romania.